-If you haven't found a problem yet, but the coolant level isn't at or above COLD, add a 50/50 mixture of clean water (preferably distilled) and a proper antifreeze at the coolant recovery tank.
-(See "Coolant" in the Index for more information about the proper coolant mix.)
+If you haven't found a problem yet, but the coolant level isn't at or above the COLD mark, add a 50/50 mixture of clean water (preferably distilled) and a proper antifreeze at the coolant recovery tank.
+(See "Engine Coolant" in the Index for more information about the proper coolant mix.)